Local limits of uniform triangulations in high genus: Tightness, planarity and one-endedness

 The goal of this section is to prove the following result, which will be our main new input in the proof of tightness. \begin{lem}[Bounded ratio lemma] Let $\eps>0$.
 Then there is a constant $C_\eps>0$ with the following property: for every $n,g \geq 0$ satisfying $\frac{g}{n} \leq\frac{1}{2}-\eps$ and for every $p \geq 1$, we have

 In particular, by the usual bijection between $\T_1(n,g)$ and $\T(n,g)$, we have

 \end{lem}

 For our future use, it will be important that the constant $C_{\eps}$ does not depend on $p$.
 The idea of the proof of Lemma \ref{ratio_lem} will be to find an "almost-injective" way to obtain a triangulation of $\T_p(n-1,g)$ from a triangulation of $\T_p(n,g)$.
 This will be done by merging two vertices together.
-For this, it will be useful to find two vertices that are quite close from each other and have a reasonnable degree.
+For this, it will be useful to find two vertices that are quite close to each other and have a reasonnable degree.
 This is the point of the next result.
 We recall that for two vertices $v,v'$, the distance $d^*(v,v')$ is the length of the smallest dual path from $v$ to $v'$ that avoids the external faces.
+Let us fix $\eps>0$.
+We will call a pair $(v_1, v_2)$ of vertices \emph{good} if $\deg(v_{1})+\deg(v_{2})\leq \frac{12}{\eps}$ and $d^*(v_1,v_2) \leq \frac{24}{\eps}$.